Elandon Roberts: Pittsburgh Steelers

 On March 16, 2023, Roberts signed a two-year contract with the Pittsburgh Steelers.

+Las Vegas Raiders

+On March 13, 2025, Roberts signed with the Las Vegas Raiders on a one-year, $3 million contract.

 Personal life

 Roberts has three siblings.
 His older brother, Eli Roberts, graduated from Sam Houston State University with a major in Criminal Justice.
 His older sister, Elexsia Roberts, graduated from Wiley College in Education.
 Younger sister Elondria Roberts is a current student at Lamar University in Beaumont.
 His cousin Jermire played football at Iowa and his cousin Calvin played football at Oklahoma State.